What’s New at Whistler Blackcomb for Winter 2020/21

 Whistler Blackcomb will be offering both group and private lessons for adults and children; however, they’re still working on the finer details of what this will look like.

 There will be limited class sizes (up to six) for physical distancing reasons, and they might add an online self-health screening prior to lessons, but that’s still TBD, so stay tuned for more details.
+Note that a mountain access reservation is included with the purchase of a ski school lesson, so pass holders will not need to make a separate reservation for the days they have lessons.

 What will dining and après look like?